biigle/color-sort/README.md

 # Updating

-Run `php artisan copria-color-sort:publish` to refresh the public assets of this package.
+Update the package using Composer.
+Then run `php artisan copria-color-sort:publish` to refresh the public assets.

 # Removing